nnellans/terraform-guide/README.md

 - Configuration Files can be written in the typical, native format which uses the `.tf` file extension, or they can be written in the alternate JSON format which uses the `.tf.json` file extension.
 The alternate JSON format is quite rare and you won't see if very often.
 So, this guide will be focused strictly on the native format using the `.tf` file extension

 ### Root Module
-- When you run terraform commands such as `plan` or `apply` you run it against a directory of Configuration Files.
+- When you run terraform CLI commands such as `plan` or `apply` you run it against a directory of Configuration Files.
 This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
 Note that using multiple Configuration Files can make it easier for code readers and code maintainers
 - Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against
 - This top-level directory is commonly referred to as the "Root Module"